sharetribe/flex-docs/src/docs/ftw-styling/how-to-improve-performance/index.md

 ## Use sparse attributes

 Another way to reduce the amount of data that is fetched from API is sparse attributes.
-This is a feature SWT has not yet leveraged fully, but it is created to reduce unnecessary data and speed up rendering.
+This is a feature is not fully leveraged in the template, but it is created to reduce unnecessary data and speed up rendering.
 You can read more from
 [Marketplace API reference for sparse attributes](https://www.sharetribe.com/api-reference/#sparse-attributes).

 ## Use code splitting